 Northlake is a somewhat small city located in the state of Illinois.
 With a population of 12,312 people and four constituent neighborhoods, Northlake is the 198th largest community in Illinois.

-Northlake is a blue-collar town, with 40.99% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Northlake is generally considered to be a blue-collar town.
+38.37% of the Northlake workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Northlake is a city of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Northlake who work in office and administrative support (20.61%), sales jobs (7.33%), and maintenance occupations (5.20%).
+There are especially a lot of people living in Northlake who work in office and administrative support (20.36%), sales jobs (7.87%), and maintenance occupations (6.45%).

-The rate of college-level education in Northlake is quite a bit lower than the national average among all cities of 21.84%: just 11.74% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Northlake with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.75% of people over 25 have a bachelor's degree or advanced degree.

 Northlake is an extremely ethnically-diverse city.
 The people who call Northlake home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Northlake residents report their race to be White, followed by Asian.
-Northlake also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 57.88% of the city’s residents.
+People of Hispanic or Latino origin are the most prevalent group in Northlake, accounting for 58.12% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Northlake residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Northlake include Italian, Polish, Irish, and English.

 The most common language spoken in Northlake is Spanish.
 Other important languages spoken here include English and Polish.